 It awes me, and confuses me.
 It’s strange, ever-changing, unknowable, and it certainly doesn’t feel like Home, not when you look at it on a macro level – it’s someplace you have to fight your way through in order to find your way Home.
 And despite of all that, I love it more than I reasonably should.

 Most of the wandering on my trip took place in Nevada, as nearly all the sites I wanted to hit on this go-round were in the desert.
-There were some great ghost towns and haunted spots at the beginning, for sure, but pretty much at the rate of one a day.
+There were some great ghost towns and haunted spots from my start in Missouri, for sure, but those only popped up at the rate of about one a day.

-Like Texola, OK, where the Great Depression and the Dust Bowl pushed residents out and the nostalgic Route 66 tourism that keeps towns like Seligman on the map didn’t come through somehow.
-I had a great time tromping around through obviously unsafe ruins and poking into doorways I probably shouldn’t have been.
+Like Texola, OK, where the Great Depression and the Dust Bowl pushed residents out, and the nostalgic Route 66 tourism (the juice that keeps towns like Seligman on the map) didn’t bring enough in.
+I had a great time tromping around through obviously unsafe ruins and poking into doorways where I probably shouldn’t have been.

 Another day was for Picher, OK, an old mining town that the EPA calls the most toxic place in America, where only a handful of people refused to take the federal buy-out.
 I poked around the Picher Mining Museum (now empty, except for a strange tiny photo of an antique clock on one wall), respected the signs that told me a building was still inhabited, and walked all through the others.